 Education.
 Our initiatives have been bringing books and toys to the children of the Kasane, Botswana area by working with their Environmental Clubs and schools in the area.
-We also were able to participate in the Global March for Elephants and Rhinos.
-It was amazing walking down the street of Kasane, looking right next to you, and seeing Elephants walking with you – a truly amazing experience.
+We also were able to participate in the Global March for Elephants and Rhinos, where we walked down the streets of Kasane with elephants – a truly amazing experience.

 With permission and assistance from the Dept. of Forestry & Range Resources (DFRR) under the Ministry of Environment, hundreds of copies of the book were donated and distributed throughout the country to schools, environmental clubs, and DFRR.

 Since then, we have collaborated on a few other books with EWB, including Elee, Molelo, and The Elephant and the King, as you can see from their webpage: http://elephantswithoutborders.org/connecting-children/.
 All of these books send a portion of their proceeds to support EWB.

 Hands on Support.
 Another area we were able to participate in was working hands-on with EWB at their Research Station.
 In the Fall of 2017, we were able to meet a small baby elephant called Molelo, who had been rescued by EWB.
 The baby elephant had been rescued from a bush fire and was severely dehydrated and burned on the bottom of his feet and across his body.
 Helping as much as we could with Molelo was an honor and privilege.
 Molelo is doing well and has since been moved to the EWB Elephant Orphanage in Kasane and has two new friends who have also come to the facility.
 You can see his story in Molelo, the Fire Elephant.

 Update.
 In the fall of 2018, Sylvia went to visit Molelo and the other baby elephants at the EWB Elephant Orphanage in Kasane.
 We are happy to report that they are all doing great.
 Molelo has grown so much!